czhao555/AirsimBlazorWebApp/README.md

 6. **Run Python Script:**
    - The two Python scripts in the repository (\BlazorApp1\proxy) do not start automatically when the Blazor web application runs.
    - You need to manually execute these scripts to enable data communication, including frame streaming, drone commands, and telemetry data.

-  -To run the scripts:
+   - To run the scripts:
      Open CMD, navigate to the directory containing the Python files, and execute:
      ```sh
      python airsim_proxy.py
      python airsim1.py
        ```

-  -To avoid running them manually each time, consider creating a BAT file for automation.
+   - To avoid running them manually each time, consider creating a BAT file for automation.

-7. **Access the Dashboard:**
+8. **Access the Dashboard:**
    - Open `https://localhost:PORT` in your browser.
    - Ensure the Blazor app connects successfully to AirSim.